-Property joint ventures involve a coming together of different parties to work on a collaborative project in property (a JV deal).
+Property joint ventures and JV financing involve a coming together of different parties to work on a collaborative project on a property (a JV deal).
 Often, each party will contribute something different, whether it's capital, skills, contacts or resources.
-Risk is also often shared.

 > The pitfalls and upsides of Joint Ventures